HLS vs. MPEG-DASH: A Live Streaming Protocol Comparison for 2022

 This situation has evolved since HDS and Smooth Streaming have declined in importance, and HLS is the leading protocol.

-Any Android, iOS, Windows, Mac, Linux, Chrome OS, or other modern devices should support HLS.
+Any Android, iOS, Windows, Mac, Linux, Chrome OS, or other modern devices should support HLS video.
 This includes smart TVs, game consoles, and set-top boxes.

-However, MPEG-DASH is not supported on the mobile Safari browser.
+However, the MPEG-DASH player is not supported on the mobile Safari browser.
 Given that most iPhone, iPad, and AppleTV users use the default Safari browser, this is a major downside for HLS vs. MPEG-DASH.

 Which Offers Higher-Quality Streaming?